Codeinwp/team-plugin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin that helps you manage your team area easier using just a shortcode that can be simply added anywhere on your site.
+A plugin that helps you manage your team area easier using just a shortcode [teammates] that can be simply added anywhere on your site.

 == Description ==